Doretha Martin, 84; service Sunday

 Doretha Martin, 84, of Havelock, died Monday, Feb.
 3, 2020, at CarolinaEast Medical Center in New Bern.

+She is survived by her husband, Casezell Martin of the home; two daughters, Vanessa M. Ellison and Dorea M. Fisher, both of Havelock; five grandchildren; four great-grandchildren; and three great-great-grandchildren.

-Family and friends may express condolences at 225 Fisher Town Road.
-Viewing hours are from 10 a.m. to 3 p.m.
-Saturday at Oscar’s Mortuary Inc. of New Bern.
+Family and friends may express condolences at 225 Fisher Town Road in Havelock.

 Arrangements are by Oscar’s Mortuary Inc. of New Bern.